The Rundown

 - Questions & Answers

-Here are 10 of the best dog foods for shedding:
+Here are top picks for the best dog foods for shedding:

-- Best for Large Breeds: Merrick Grain-Free Dry Dog Food
+- Best Overall for Shedding: Merrick Grain Free Dry Dog Food

-- Best With Chicken: Blue Buffalo Life Protection Formula Dry Dog Food
+- Best For Sensitive Dogs: Blue Buffalo Life Protection Dry Dog Food

-- Best For Senior Dogs: Honest Kitchen Human-Grade Dog Food
+- Best For Seniors: Honest Kitchen Human-Grade Dog Food

-- Best Wet Food: Instinct Original Grain-Free Wet Dog Food
+- Best Wet Dog Food: Instinct Original Grain Free Wet Dog Food

-- Best Low Protein: Wellness Simple Natural Limited Ingredient Dry Dog Food
+- Best Low Protein Diet: Wellness Simple Limited Ingredient Dry Dog Food

-- Best With Grains: Instinct Be Natural Recipe Dry Dog Food
+- Best With Healthy Grains: Instinct Be Natural Dry Dog Food

 - Best Limited Ingredient: Natural Balance LID Dog Food

-- Best Raw Food: Stella & Chewy’s Surf ‘n Turf Dinner Patties
+- Best Raw Food Option: Stella & Chewy’s Surf ‘n Turf Dinner Patties

-- Best For Digestibility: Taste of The Wild Grain-Free Premium Food
+- Best For Digestibility: Taste of The Wild Grain Free Dry Dog Food

-- Best Multi-Protein: Whole Earth Farms Grain-Free Recipe Dog Food
+- Best Multi-Protein Food: Whole Earth Farms Grain Free Dry Dog Food

 PROS